esmero/archipelago-deployment/docs/osx.md

 Note: It can take some time to start the first time (Drupal needs some warming up).

 Also, to make this docker-compose easier to use we are doing something named `bind mounting` (or similar...) your folders.
 The good thing is that you can edit files in your machine, and they get updated instantly to docker.
-The bad thing is that the OSX (macOS) driver runs slower than on Linux.
+The bad thing is that the macOS driver runs slower than on Linux.
 Speed is a huge factor here, but you get the flexibility of changing, backing up, and persisting files without needing a Docker University Degree.

 ## Step 6: Optional but more fun if you add content